williampryor/Project-2/README.md

 5. Your project must include some level of user-driven interaction (e.g., menus, dropdowns, textboxes).
 6. Your final visualization should ideally include at least three views.

-## **Project Proposal

-We would like to provide informative data to showcase how climate is changing by visualizing the effects of power plants on greenhouse gas emission and temperature change specifically within the United States.
-Particularly, we want to focus on whether there is a connection between Power Plant activity within the United States and temperature change.
-Further, we will deliberately breakdown this topic by focusing on electric power plants – numbers, types, most popular and least popular type.

 ## **Technical Approach**